VVrongSide/P5-project/README.md

 This project uses ns3 as a base for testing weighted routing for mesh networks.

 ## building
+Dependecies: Cmake, gnuplot
-to build this project run:
+To build this project run:
 ```
 make all
-make ns3/src/patch
 ```
 running `make` will show what the makefile contains, this is helpfull to get an overview of its functions.
+## Plotting
+There is a few plots that can be made.
+Wdsr can be plottet with: `make plot`
+Otherwise scripts for plots can be found in /test/*
 ## Using
 All simulations are done in `scratch/wdsr.cc`